wandb/docs/docs/guides/hosting/restricted-projects.md

 ## Editing a restricted project

 If you are the owner of a restricted project you or a team admin can edit it by using the `Edit project details` button in the project overview tab, and add or remove team members from the opened interface.
 You can also change the scope of the project to _Team_ if needed.
-If you remove a team member when editing a restricted project, they will not have access to that project any further.
+If you remove a team member when editing a restricted project, they do not have access to that project any further.

 ![](/images/hosting/restricted_project_edit.png)